GirlWithoutAFairy/YARGArchipelago-GH-and-RB-forks/README.md

 12. Launch the YARGAPClient
 13. Scan the directory that contains your songs in the YARG Settings menu
 14. Click "Archipelago" on the main menu to open the login screen
 15. Input the host address, port, slot name, and game ID and press connect!
-(Game ID should not be left blank if playing on a fork) (A blank Game ID field will make the client try to use the default YARG apworld)
+(Game ID should not be left blank if playing on a fork) (A blank Game ID field will make the client try to use the default YARG apworld) (The Game ID is always the string of characters in the name of the apworld file after YARG)

 # Gameplay
 1. Your goal in YARG AP is to find and complete your goal song!